nicolaimainiero/immutable-java/README.md

 ## Getting started

-Use VS Code mit remote containers to open the projext and execute the examples.
+Use VS Code with remote containers to open the project and execute the examples.